monolyth-php/cliff/README.md

 The default for any flag is to also define a short-hand version with its first letter in lowercase, e.g. a flag `--password` will also be available as `-p`.
-For complicated commands with many arguments, this may give conflicts. `cliff` will ignore any duplicate shorthand flags, so e.g. if your command class specifies both the `file` and `format` properties, only `-f` for `---file` will be available as a shorthand.
+For complicated commands with many arguments, this may give conflicts. `cliff` will first use the uppercased version of the duplicate argument.
+If that too is already taken, it will ignore the duplicate shorthand flag.

+So e.g. if your command class specifies the `file`, `format` and `foo` properties, only `-f` for `---file` and `-F` for format will be available as a shorthand.

 To explicitly specify the short-hand version you want, you may annotate the
 property: